-Creating a YouTube channel that runs on auto-pilot, without you having to record videos, is the dream of many creators.
-While it may seem far-fetched, there is a way to do it, it’s called YouTube Automation.
+Creating a YouTube channel that runs on auto-pilot without you having to record videos is the dream of many creators.
+While it may seem far-fetched, there is a way to do it: YouTube Automation.

 Let’s get started.

-YouTube automation is the process of using software and freelancers to outsource the creation and uploading of your YouTube channel’s content.
+YouTube automation is using software and freelancers to outsource the creation and uploading of your YouTube channel’s content.
 This includes creating thumbnails, video scripts, voiceovers, editing, uploading, and optimizing the content.

-YouTube automation is a legal way to create videos and a channel without needing to show your face or create any videos yourself.
+YouTube automation is a legal way to create videos and a channel without showing your face or creating any videos yourself.

 The same legal requirements that affect a YouTube automation channel affect a regular YouTube channel.

-While some of these channels may not be entirely automated, they are the types of channels that you can very easily make by outsourcing the work, which is perfect for YouTube automation.
+While some of these channels may not be entirely automated, they are the types of channels you can easily make by outsourcing the work, which is perfect for YouTube automation.

 1. Facts Verse